svanomm/web-search-mcp/README.md

 The server provides three specialised tools for different web search needs:

 ### 1. `full-web-search` (Main Tool)
-When a comprehensive search is requested, the server:
+When a comprehensive search is requested, the server uses an **optimized search strategy**:
-1. Attempts to fetch results from Google Search.
-2. If Google returns a bot detection page, fails, or returns no results, it automatically retries the search using DuckDuckGo.
-3. Extracts and returns the full content from the top results of whichever engine succeeded.
+1. **Browser-based Bing Search** - Primary method using Playwright with excellent reliability
+2. **Browser-based Brave Search** - Secondary option with good performance
+3. **Axios DuckDuckGo Search** - Final fallback using traditional HTTP (proven reliable)
+4. **Content extraction**: Tries axios first, then falls back to browser with human behavior simulation
+5. **Concurrent processing**: Extracts content from multiple pages simultaneously with timeout protection
+6. **HTTP/2 error recovery**: Automatically falls back to HTTP/1.1 when protocol errors occur

 ### 2. `get-web-search-summaries` (Lightweight Alternative)
 For quick search results without full content extraction:
-1. Performs the same multi-engine search as `full-web-search`
+1. Performs the same optimized multi-engine search as `full-web-search`
 2. Returns only the search result snippets/descriptions
 3. Does not follow links to extract full page content
+4. **Automatic browser cleanup**: Prevents memory leaks by properly closing browsers after search

 ### 3. `get-single-web-page-content` (Utility Tool)
 For extracting content from a specific webpage: